CQC Interview Questions for "Registered Managers"

 Q. What do you understand your main responsibilities to be as a registered manager?

-When thinking about your response think about how you as a manager will continue to ensure compliance with the 15 of the 28 CQC Essential Standards.
-The Essential Standards are set out below:
+When thinking about your response, think about how you as a manager will continue to ensure compliance with the Fundamental Standards.
+The Standards are set out below:

 Try to give at least one example of how the practice does this in at least one area.
 Also try to include how you as a manager keep in touch with the operational matters within the practice.
 An example of this would be being present at the practice at least 3 days a week.